The power of prediction – how to transform retail business through Intelligent Engineering

-When somebody calls the help desk about a problem, the intelligent system can personalise how that employee is served.
+When somebody calls the help desk about a problem, the intelligent system can personalize how that employee is served.

 Those who are highly computer literate, for example, can be talked through a swap or a rebuild.

-This is part of a recognising the needs of different generations in the workplace and offering a choice of support options – something I’ve addressed in a previous post.
+This is part of a recognizing the needs of different generations in the workplace and offering a choice of support options – something I’ve addressed in a previous post.

 It’s all about customer experience

 All sectors can derive huge benefits from Intelligent Engineering but retailers, in particular, will profit in terms of the customer experience.

 People’s shopping habits are changing.
 The store is becoming a place for interaction rather than a purely functional arena, as our report ‘The Forgotten Shop Floor’ explores.

 Technology has a vital part to play in this.
 51% of consumers believe the main advantage of in-store technology is that it speeds up the service they receive.

 So if a rebooting till causes a queue at peak time, or if a till fails while a customer is using it, it will damage far more than just productivity – it will harm the customer experience too.